 How many foreign workers are there in Italy?

-As of January 1, 2022, Italy has about 5.2 million foreign residents (both from UE and Extra-UE), ranking slightly above the European average in terms of foreign incidence in the Italian population (8.4 percent).
+As of January 1, 2022, Italy has about 5.2 million foreign residents (both from UE and Extra-UE), ranking slightly above the European average in terms of foreign population ratio (8.4 percent).
 It follows Spain (11.3 percent) and Germany (12.7 percent).
-In recent years, the growth of the foreign population has slowed down, both due to a reduction in migration flows influenced by the flow decree, which places ceilings on entry into Italy, and the substantial number of new citizenships issued (ISTAT).
+In recent years, the growth of the foreign population has slowed down, both due to a reduction in migration flows influenced by the flow decree, which places limits on entry into Italy, and the substantial number of new citizenships issued (ISTAT).

 The history of immigration in Italy follows geopolitical events and changes in Italian regulations managing migration flows.
 In recent times, we can see how the foreign population in Italy is largely a consequence of humanitarian emergencies, with arrivals of foreign citizens in search of international protection.
-Applications for residence for family reasons are also on the rise: compared to the early 2000s, entries for work reasons have halved in favor of family reunifications, which suggests a stabilization of foreign families in Italy and a consolidation of their presence in the territory (ISTAT).
+Applications for residence for family reasons are also on the rise: compared to the early 2000s, entries for work reasons have decreased by 50% with family reunifications rising ahead.
+This suggests a stabilization of foreign families in Italy and a consolidation of their presence in the territory (ISTAT).

 Does Italy need foreign workers?

-Studies on migration flow identify a favorable employment complementarity of foreign workers compared to native workers.
-This complementarity would therefore have a positive impact on the Italian labor market.
+Studies on migration flow identify skills beneficial to the labor market among foreign workers compared to native workers.
+The skills foreign workers bring will therefore have a positive impact on the Italian labor market.
 The human capital of immigrant workers is critically important for the country’s development and economic growth, yet the increasingly high educational standards of immigrants in Italy often do not match the types of unskilled work they perform, thus greatly limiting their potential contribution.

 Moreover, informal labor remains a real issue that negatively affects the market balance and working conditions of both foreigners and Italians.

-It is needed for the state to encourage better matching between the needs of businesses and the skills of workers, as well as to speed up the time it takes for immigrants to integrate and contribute effectively to the development of the Italian economy (which is often very different from their home economy), to generate more value faster.
+It is needed for the state to encourage businesses to better consider the relevant skills of the workers in relation to their own needs, as well as to speed up the time it takes for immigrants to integrate and contribute effectively to the development of the Italian economy (which is often very different from their home economy), to generate positive results faster.

 How is the job market in Italy for foreign workers?